sarthakk-max/Deepansh-Portfolio/README.md

 Your site will be available at `https://<your-username>.github.io`

 >Note: You need to replace `<your-username>` with your username.
-To add CNAME for custom domain, see [scripts/cname.js](https://github.com/hashirshoaeb/portfolio/blob/main/scripts/cname.js)
+To add CNAME for custom domain.